John Corigliano: Music

 Most of Corigliano's work has been for symphony orchestra.
-He employs a wide variety of styles, sometimes even within the same work, but aims to make his work accessible to a relatively large audience.
+He employs a wide variety of styles, sometimes even within the same work, but aims to make his work accessible to a large audience.
 Many of his works have been performed and recorded by some of the most prominent orchestras, soloists, and chamber musicians in the world.
 He has written symphonies, as well as works for string orchestra, wind band, concerti, chamber and solo pieces, opera, as well as for film.

 Corigliano's most distinguished works include his Clarinet Concerto (1977), Symphony No. 1 (1988), The Ghosts of Versailles (1991), Symphony No. 2 for string orchestra (2000), Mr. Tambourine Man: Seven Poems of Bob Dylan (2000), and his score for the film The Red Violin (1998).
 His clarinet concerto is the first by an American composer to have entered the standard repertoire since Aaron Copland's clarinet concerto.